PrestaShop/prestashop.github.io/news/_posts/2016-01-29-product-page-evolution.md

 ### Combinations

 I think you will agree with me about this one: creating and managing combinations has never been the easiest thing to do in PrestaShop.
-But once you unlock this achievement, you can face almost everything else in the world of e-commerce :)
+But once you unlock this achievement, you can face almost everything else in the world of ecommerce :)

 Now, in 1.7, as soon as you configure your product to use combinations, the product page’s tabs and content adapts to this new behavior.
-For instance, the "Quantities" tab becomes "Combinations", and this is where you will manage all of them in details -- including their quantity.
+For instance, the "Quantities" tab becomes "Combinations", and this is where you will manage all of them in details — including their quantity.

 It is now easier to create combinations, and the whole process fits in a single field, as you can see in the screenshot below.
 You just have to enter the attributes you need for the product, with their values (for example: *color: red, color: blue, size: S, size: M*), click a button, and PrestaShop takes care of generating the combinations.
 If you have to create combinations for all the available colors and sizes, just write *color: all, size: all* and it’s all good.